EV Company News For The Month Of March 2020

 The list of countries and cities banning (or planning to ban) petrol and diesel vehicles include at least - Norway (2025), Netherlands (2030), China (?25% EVs by 2025), Germany (?2030), Hong Kong (2030-40), Ireland (2030), Israel (2030), India (30% by 2030), Scotland (2032), UK (2035), France (2040), Taiwan (2040), Singapore (2040), Japan (2050); Rome (2024), Athens (2025), Paris (2025), London, Stuttgart, Mexico City (2025), Madrid (2025), and Amsterdam and Brussels (2030).

-Autonomous Driving/Connectivity/Onboard entertainment/Ride sharing
+Autonomous Driving/Connectivity/Onboard entertainment/Ride-sharing

 Alphabet’s (GOOG) (GOOGL) Waymo raises $2.25 billion for driverless cars.
 The deal helps Google parent Alphabet spread the cost of funding Waymo as the unit pushes ahead to commercialize its autonomous driving technology.
 Krafcik also suggested the parent company could eventually spin Waymo off into an independent business.
 Krafcik said Waymo wants to expand its driverless fleet to new locations, mentioning the Middle East as one possibility, but he declined to share details.